Elliptic Littlewood identities: Elliptic Littlewood identities

 \begin{cor} For generic parameters such that $t^{4n-2}t_0t_1t_2t_3u_0^2=pq$, the integral

 vanishes unless $\blambda=\bmu^2$ for some partition pair $\bmu$, in which case it equals

 \end{cor}

-\begin{rem} In fact, although we have referred to the functions above as ``biorthogonal'' functions, since $u_0=u_1$, they in fact form an orthogonal basis of the appropriate space of functions. \end{rem}
+\begin{rem} In fact, although we have referred to the functions above as ``biorthogonal'' functions, since $u_0=u_1$, they actually form an orthogonal basis of the appropriate space of functions. \end{rem}

 If we fix $t_0$, $t_1$, $t_2$, $t_3$ and let $p\to 0$ (solving for $u_0$ via the balancing condition, so that $u_0\sim\sqrt{p}$), the biorthogonal functions converge to Koornwinder polynomials, and the density converges to a (different) Koornwinder density.
-The result is one of the vanishing integrals of \cite{vanish}, {\em together} with the nonzero values (which were not accessible to the methods used there).
+The result is one of the vanishing integrals of \cite{vanish} (Theorem~4.9 op. cit.), {\em together} with the nonzero values (which were not accessible to the methods used there).
+In the notation of \cite{bcpoly}, one has